sagemathinc/cocalc/notes/final_push.md

     \[
        \{ foo \}
     \]

+- [ ] (0:30?) do another release:
+      - update bup (!)

+---

+- [ ] (2:00?) project restart and hub diffsync sessions: this leads to a very BAD situation that will piss off any sane user:
+       - open a worksheet or file to edit
+       - restart local hub, but do NOT restart global hub
+       - re-open the same file
+       - look at the log in hub, and see an "infinite loop" of reconnect attempts.
+       THIS is very serious.
 - [ ] (0:30?) make it so settings autosave; get rid of confusing "save"/cancel buttons, since they only do certain things...
 - [ ] (1:00?) snap: optimization idea -- can index projects in parallel
 - [ ] (1:00?) ui: if ping time hasn't been updated in a certain amount of time, replace by "..." (?)